jackeys/Power-Armor-to-the-People/Documentation/Plugin Details.md

 **Dependencies:** X-02 Power Armor (Creation Club)

 **Change List:**
-* Injects a standard X-02 power armor set for Gunners into Power Armored Enemies
+* Injects a standard X-02 power armor set for Gunners into Power Armor to the People
 * Adds the legendary effects to the naming rules for Enclave X-02 Power Armor
-* Injects X-02 Power Armor into the legendary drop lists in Legendary Power Armor Pieces
+* Injects X-02 Power Armor into the legendary drop lists in Power Armor to the People

 ## Hellfire X-03